The Chumscrubber: Critical response

 As of June 2020, on Rotten Tomatoes the film has an approval rating of 37% based reviews from 60 critics, with an average rating of 4.95 out of 10.
 The site's critical consensus states "This derivative poke at suburbia falls short of delivering a scathing indictment of upper middle-class disconnect."
 On Metacritic it has a score of 41 out of 100 on based on reviews from 12 critics, indicating "mixed or average reviews".

 Peter Travers of Rolling Stone gave the film 1 star out of 5, describing it as "an appallingly clumsy and stupid take on drugs, kidnapping and suicide in suburbia".
 A. O. Scott expressed similar sentiments in The New York Times, calling the film "dreadful" and criticizing its unoriginality.
 Variety's Scott Foundas also wrote that the film "doesn't have an original bone in its body or a compelling thought in its head" and called it "insufferable", "self-conscious" and "smug".
 Olly Richards of Empire gave the film 2 stars out of 5 and described it as "a tragic waste of acting talent, with nothing new to say."
 The A.V.
 Club's Keith Phipps praised Posin's technical direction and the cast's acting skills, but found that the film still fell "flat on its face".

 The film was more warmly received by David Sterritt of The Christian Science Monitor, who described it as "dreamily surreal, acutely intelligent, and strikingly tough-minded" and called it a "stunning directorial debut".

-Home media
+Home media and rights

 The film was released on DVD in Region 1 on January 10, 2006.
 The special features included on the disc are an audio commentary from Arie Posin, a 12-minute "making-of" featurette, and 10 deleted and extended scenes.

+In February 2006, Viacom (now known as Paramount Skydance) acquired the rights to all 59 live-action films DreamWorks Pictures had released since 1997, following their billion dollar acquisition of the studio's live-action assets.
+The deal included films from DreamWorks' arthouse subdivision Go Fish Pictures, such as The Chumscrubber.
+The film has since been distributed by Paramount Pictures.